Q-Pensieve: Boosting Sample Efficiency of Multi-Objective RL Through Memory Sharing of Q-Snapshots: Detailed Configuration of Experiments

 \subsection{Details on the evaluation domains}

 \begin{itemize}[leftmargin=*] \item {Continuous Deep Sea Treasure (DST)}: DST is a classical multi-objective reinforcement learning environment.
 We control the agent to find the treasure, while the further the treasure is, the higher its value.
 In other words, the agent needs to spend more resources (-1 penalty for each action) to get the more precious treasure.
 To extend DST to continuous space, we modify the simple four direction movement to the movement in a circle, we set the $\beta$ of DST to 3. \item {Multi-Objective Continuous LunarLander}: We modify LunarLander to the multi-objective version by dismantling the reward to main engine cost, side engine cost, shaping reward, and result reward.
-Since the past MORL methods were conducted in environments with 2 or 3 objectives, we created an environment with four objectives to show our method can be used in high dimension objectives environments, we set the $\beta$ of LunarLander to 5. \item {MuJoCo}: We divide the scalar reward in MuJoCo environments into vector rewards.
+Since the past MORL methods were conducted in environments with 2 or 3 objectives, we created an environment with \came{4 and 5} objectives to show our method can be used in high dimension objectives environments, we set the $\beta$ of LunarLander to 5. \item {MuJoCo}: We divide the scalar reward in MuJoCo environments into vector rewards.
 What's more, we amplify the weight of the control cost to make the magnitude of each reward element similar. \begin{itemize} \item \textbf{HalfCheetah\rev{2d}:} 2 objectives as forward speed, control cost ($\cS \subseteq \R^{17}, \cA \subseteq \R^{6}$), 1000 times for control cost, and $\beta=10$. \item\textbf{Hopper\rev{2d}:} 2 objectives: forward speed, control cost ($\cS \subseteq \R^{11}, \cA \subseteq \R^{3}$), 1500 times for control cost, and $\beta=3$. \item\textbf{Hopper3d:} 3 objectives: forward speed, jump reward, control cost ($\cS \subseteq \R^{11}, \cA \subseteq \R^{3}$), 1500 times for control cost.
-The jump reward is 15 times of the difference between current height and initial height, and $\beta=10$. \item\textbf{Ant\rev{2d}:} 2 objectives: forward speed, control cost ($\cS \subseteq \R^{111}, \cA \subseteq \R^{8}$), 1 times for control cost, and $\beta=10$. \item\textbf{Ant3d:} 3 objectives: forward speed, control cost, healthy reward ($\cS \subseteq \R^{111}, \cA \subseteq \R^{8}$), 1 times for control cost, 1 times for healthy reward, and $\beta=10$. \item\textbf{Walker2d:} 2 objectives: forward speed, control cost ($\cS \subseteq \R^{17}, \cA \subseteq \R^{6}$), 1000 times for control cost, and $\beta=3$. \end{itemize} \end{itemize}
+The jump reward is 15 times of the difference between current height and initial height, and $\beta=10$. \item \textbf{\came{Hopper5d}:} \came{5 objectives: forward speed, control cost of each of the 3 joints, and healthy reward ($\cS \subseteq \R^{11}, \cA \subseteq \R^{3}$), 1500 times for control cost, and $\beta=5$} \item\textbf{Ant\rev{2d}:} 2 objectives: forward speed, control cost ($\cS \subseteq \R^{111}, \cA \subseteq \R^{8}$), 1 times for control cost, and $\beta=10$. \item\textbf{Ant3d:} 3 objectives: forward speed, control cost, healthy reward ($\cS \subseteq \R^{111}, \cA \subseteq \R^{8}$), 1 times for control cost, 1 times for healthy reward, and $\beta=10$. \item\textbf{Walker2d:} 2 objectives: forward speed, control cost ($\cS \subseteq \R^{17}, \cA \subseteq \R^{6}$), 1000 times for control cost, and $\beta=3$.